-course for students in the life sciences.
-The course covers the emistry of the principle functional groups in organic molecules with occial emphasis on the relevance of organic functional group chemistry molecules of biological importance.
-The functional group classes believe alcohols, thiols, phenols, ethers, epoxides, aldehydes, ketones, rboxylic acids, esters, amides, anhydrides, acid chlorides, nitriles, amines, amino acids, proteins, and carbohydrates.
-The course phasises the mechanistic approach to functional group reactivity and akes the connection to biochemistry at every opportunity.
-The ereochemical features of molecules of biological interest are apphasized.

-373.1(.2) Environmental Chemistry I

-perequisite: CHE 201.0 or 202.0 or 203.0.
+principle functional groups in organic molecules with special asis on the relevance of organic functional group chemistry to bules of biological importance.
+The functional group classes include: ols, thiols, phenols, ethers, epoxides, aldehydes, ketones, carboxylic esters, amides, anhydrides, acid chlorides, nitriles, amines, amino proteins, and carbohydrates.
+The course emphasises the mechanistic ach to functional group reactivity and makes the connection to emistry at every opportunity.
+The chemical features of molecules of biological interest are emphasized.
+373.1(.2) Environmental Chemistry I Prerequisite: CHE 211.1(.2) or 212.1(.2) or 213.1(.2).
+A first course in those aspects of chemistry useful for studying environmental science and engineering.
+The topics include: a review of selected concepts from the general chemistry course; thermodynamic concepts of enthalpy and free energy; vapor pressure of liquids; surface tension; binary mixtures; osmosis; dialysis; solvent extraction, electrochemical cells; first and second order kinetics, catalysis; absorption; degradation of aliphatic, aromatic and polycyclic organic compounds including trace organics, detergents, soaps and pesticides.
+374.1(.2) Environmental Chemistry II Prerequisite: CHE 373.1(.2).